mingwangrrc/Rails-Intro-Project/README.md

 Add two or more appropriate validations to all of my ActiveRecord models: add presence validates on City, Country, Regin, State model

+## 1.7 - Data Sources

+Write the seeds.rb script to pull in the data from my sources(city_temperature.csv) into my database.

+    🕯️ 1.7 Data is pulled from a single data source.
+(Faker is 1 source) 💡 1.7 Data is pulled from two data sources.
+    🔥 1.7 Data is pulled from three or more data sources.